IRL

 Are you sure you want to delete this message?

-If you've had unprotected sex in the past five days and don't want to be pregnant, you can access emergency contraception like the EC pill or the copper IUD.
-Find out about emergency contraception
+If you've had unprotected sex within the past five days and don't want to be pregnant, you may still be able to use emergency contraception, such as the EC pill or a copper IUD.

 Yep, I'm definitely pregnant check out this section.